 The new paint, plywood liners, knobs, and that built in garbage can completely restored these vanities to better than new condition.
 They’re ready for another 25 years. 🙂

 That’s it for this DIY Napoleonic Blue Bathroom Vanity Makeover tutorial.
 Thanks for stopping by.
-Be sure to follow along on Instagram to see the full Bathroom Remodel Reveal, coming soon.
+Be sure to follow along on Instagram to see my latest DIY Projects.